bmiit145/secure-web/README.md

 - `disableFunctionKeys`: Disables function keys (F1-F12).
 - `disableCtrlF4`: Disables the Ctrl+F4 key combination.
 - `mouseLeave`: Activates overlay when cursor leaves the window.
+- `mouseEnterAutoHide`: Activates overlay when cursor enters the window.
 - `ctrlOverlay`: Activates overlay when Ctrl or Command key is pressed.
 - `altOverlay`: Activates overlay when Alt or Options key is pressed.
 - `shiftOverlay`: Activates overlay when Shift key is pressed.